-- 5.9.1 Recommendation: Amend N.D.
-Cent.
-Code § 27-20-54 (Destruction of juvenile court records) to require that all records pertaining to a minor adjudicated delinquent for prostitution offenses be expunded upon attaining the age of 18. - 5.10 Victim restitution and civil remedies for victims of domestic minor sex trafficking or commercial sexual exploitation of children (CSEC) are authorized by law.
+5.10 Victim restitution and civil remedies for victims of domestic minor sex trafficking or commercial sexual exploitation of children (CSEC) are authorized by law.

 Victim restitution is mandatory when traffickers are convicted but not buyers.
 N.D.
 Cent.
-Code § 12.1-41-09(1), (2)112 (Restitution) states, a.transfer of a record to the possession of the state archivist pursuant to the procedure in Section 10; b.destruction by burning or shredding, if the record is confidential; or
+Code § 12.1-41-09(1), (2) (Restitution) states, a.
+Expenses incurred or reasonably certain to be incurred by the victim as a result of the offense, including reasonable attorney's fees and costs; and b.
+An amount equal to the greatest of the following, with no reduction for expenses the defendant incurred to maintain the victim: